Gilbert–Shannon–Reeds model: Description

 Among all of the possible riffle shuffle permutations of a card deck, the Gilbert–Shannon–Reeds model gives almost all riffles equal probability, $1/2^n$, of occurring.
 However, there is one exception, the identity permutation, which has a greater probability $(n+1)/2^n$ of occurring.
+Thus, for instance, for a standard 52-card deck of cards, a shuffle that does not change the ordering of the cards at all is 53 times more likely than any other individual permutation.

 Inverse

 The inverse permutation of a random riffle may be generated directly.
 To do so, start with a deck of n cards and then repeatedly deal off the bottom card of the deck onto one of two piles, choosing randomly with equal probability which of the two piles to deal each card onto.
 Then, when all cards have been dealt, stack the two piles back together.

-The effect of repeated riffles
+Effect of repeated riffles

+The formula for a single riffle shows that the identity permutation is much more likely to occur than any other individual permutation.
+It remains the most likely permutation even after repeated shuffles in this model.